National Clinical Impact Award

 National Clinical Impact Awards are awarded within the English National Health Service to consultants and academic GPs who perform 'over and above' the standard expected of their role.
 In January 2022 reforms were announced.
 There will be more awards but at lower levels.
 There are 3 levels rather than 4.
 They will still run for 5 years.
-There will be 350 national 3 awards worth £40,000 per year, 1000 national 2 at £30,000 per year and 1650 national 1 awards at £20,000 per year.
+There will be up to 600 awards granted each year with 70 national 3 awards worth £40,000 per year, 200 national 2 at £30,000 per year and 330 national 1 awards at £20,000 per year.
 For the first time those who work less than full time, mostly women, will get the full value instead of pro-rata.
 Local award schemes, managed by individual employers, are not affected.

-The Clinical Excellence Awards scheme was established in 2003.
+The Clinical Excellence Awards scheme was established in 2003, which superseded the old Merit system that was established in 1948 with the inception of the NHS.
 There was a similar scheme in the NHS in Northern Ireland, but there has been no award scheme run for several years.
-In the Welsh NHS there are commitment awards for consultants.
-In Scotland there is a similar scheme run by the Scottish Advisory Committee on Distinction Awards.
-The schemes are intended to reward consultants who show commitment to the NHS - i.e. do not practice privately.
+In the Welsh NHS there are local commitment awards for consultants and a parallel national clinical impact award scheme.
+Wales has an additional National 0 award level to that in England, valued at £10,000 a year also for 5 years.
+In Scotland there is no longer a similar scheme.
+The prior scheme was run by the Scottish Advisory Committee on Distinction Awards.
+The schemes are intended to reward consultants who deliver a national impact over and above the expectations of their paid roles, thus showing commitment to the NHS.